sporeci2000/Lab-14.3-sintjaporeci/oath.md

 The development team must also monitor for unusual activity to detect potential breaches.
 This is a trade-off between convenience and protection: making login simple for users while making sure sensitive data is safe.
 It is like installing an easy-to-open door;convenient, but it must also be secured properly.

+In summary, CSRF risks can be mitigated by enforcing the state parameter, redirect URI attacks can be avoided with strict URI validation, and user experience gains must always be balanced against the application’s responsibility to protect sensitive data.